Frequently Asked Questions

 Kiasma was designed by the American architect Steven Holl.

 Kiasma is the Finnish for chiasma, a term that describes the crossing of nerves or tendons or the intertwining of two chromatids.

 Kiasma is part of the Finnish National Gallery.

 Why was Kiasma not designed by a Finnish architect?

 A design competition was launched in 1992 for the Museum of Contemporary Art.
 The competition was open to architects in the Nordic and Baltic countries.
 Entries were also invited from five internationally acclaimed architects.
 In 1993, Chiasma by the American architect Steven Holl was chosen as the winner from among the 516 submitted entries.
 All competition entries were judged anonymously, so the jury did not know the nationalities of the architects.

 Why do I have to pay full admission price although part of the museum is closed?

 All exhibitions in Kiasma are changing, and it is quite common for some galleries to be closed during exhibition changeover.
 There is a lot to see and experience even in a single exhibition, and the building itself is a major architectural landmark.
 If several floors are closed to the public at the same time, a discount is given from the normal admission ticket.

 Where does the Ikea bus leave from?

-The bus to Ikea in Espoo leaves from the bus stop on Mannerheimintie street just outside Kiasma, about 65 steps from the museum entrance.
-The bus has room for 60 passengers.
-The bus to the Ikea store in Vantaa leaves from the Hakaniementori square.
+The buses to Ikea in Espoo and to Ikea in Vantaa leave from the bus stop on Mannerheimintie street just outside Kiasma, about 65 steps from the museum entrance.
+The buses has room for 60 passengers.

 Why is the previous question in the FAQ?